-Every birth control method works slightly differently and each has risks and benefits.
+A person may find a more effective way to prevent pregnancy by switching birth control methods.
+Every birth control method works slightly differently and each has potential benefits and side effects.

 Some people may find that the type of birth control they are using does not suit them and want to try something different.